-The western coast of Mexico is so well known for its beautiful beaches and stunning coastline that it’s called the Mexican Riviera.
+The western coast of Mexico is so well-known for its fabulous beaches and stunning coastline that it’s frequently called the Mexican Riviera.
 Not be confused with the Mayan Riviera in the Caribbean—where Cozumel is located—the Mexican Riviera is located along the Pacific Ocean and is home to some of the most popular vacation destinations in Mexico.

 A cruise is arguably the best way to see multiple different destinations along the Riviera, and it will also get you closer to the water than anything else you could hope to experience.

 Pick the one that suits your vacation style and sit back and let the captain do all the hard work while you take in the gorgeous coastline from the top deck.

 Many major cruise lines offer Mexican Riviera itineraries.
 The most popular Mexican riviera cruise ports are Ensenada, Cabo San Lucas, Mazatlan, Puerto Vallarta, Acapulco, and Salina Cruz.